iamkapilsaini/bandit-walkthrough/levels/level-00.md

 cat readme
 ```

 The output is the password for `bandit1`.

 Use that password when connecting to the next level.

 ## 🧠 Explanation

-`ssh` provides secure remote access, `ls` lists directory contents, and `cat` displays a file.
+`ssh` provides secure remote access,
+`ls` lists directory contents,
+`cat` displays a file.

 ## 📚 What I Learned